coot/heyting-algebras/README.md

 [ncatlab](https://ncatlab.org/nlab/show/Heyting%2Balgebra).
 Heyting algebras
-are the crux of [intuitionistic logic](https://en.wikipedia.org/wiki/Intuitionistic_logic), which drops the axiom of exluded middle.
+are the crux of [intuitionistic logic](https://en.wikipedia.org/wiki/Intuitionistic_logic), which drops the axiom of excluded middle.
 From categorical point of view, Heyting algebras are posets (categories with at most one arrow between any objects), which are also Cartesian closed (and finitely (co-)complete).
 Note that this makes any Heyting algebra a simply typed lambda calculus; hence one more incentive to